How High-Ticket Coaches Document Customer Journey to Cut Churn

 Integrating documented customer journeys into marketing means tailoring campaigns to each stage of the client relationship, fostering deeper engagement, and building retention initiatives that reflect real client needs.
 Continuous updates based on feedback keep your strategies relevant.
 Done right, this turns your journey map from a static document into a living growth engine.

-The Customer Value Journey (CVJ) gives you a clear structure here.
-Each of the eight stages — from awareness all the way through advocacy — tells you exactly what message a prospect or client needs to hear next.
+The CVJ framework gives you a clear structure here.
+Each of the eight stages, from awareness all the way through advocacy, tells you exactly what message a prospect or client needs to hear next.
 Instead of guessing what content to create, you’re working from a documented map.
-That alone solves one of the biggest pain points I see with coaches and consultants: creating content that gets crickets because it’s aimed at no one in particular.

 Here’s how I think about the integration practically.